 The practice had arrangements in place to deal with medical emergencies.
-The practice had an automated external defibrillator (AED), oxygen and other related items, such as manual breathing aids and portable suction, in line with the Resuscitation Council UK guidelines (An AED is a portable electronic device that analyses life threatening irregularities of the heart and delivers an electrical shock to attempt to restore a normal heart rhythm).
-Staff received annual training in using the emergency equipment.
+The practice had an automated external defibrillator (AED), oxygen and other related items, such as manual breathing aids and portable suction in line with the Resuscitation Council UK guidelines (An AED is a portable electronic device that analyses life threatening irregularities of the heart and delivers an electrical shock to attempt to restore a normal heart rhythm).

 The practice held emergency medicines in line with guidance issued by the British National Formulary for dealing with common medical emergencies in a dental practice.
 The emergency medicines were all in date and stored securely with emergency oxygen in a location known to all staff.
 Staff received annual training in using the emergency equipment.
+The staff we spoke with were all aware of the location of the emergency equipment.